 It's important to keep track of ALL the expenses paid from grant funds.
 You'll have to submit copies of invoices and receipts to substantiate every expense.
 If you don't have supporting paperwork for an expense, then you can't use LSTA grant funds to pay for it.
 It's a good idea to keep a binder or folder with all of your paperwork in one place.

 If you're hiring an instructor, performer, or other contractor, be sure to get an invoice or letter from them stating their fee.
 You should also keep copies of the checks you send them.

 Your finance person or bookkeeper should be able to provide you with a list of expenses paid from the grant funds.
 Make sure that her/his list matches your expectations.
 Also keep track of how much you have left to spend, and don't wait until the last minute to spend it.

 If your spending plans change, you might need to submit a budget revision.
-You'll find the form and instructions in the Grant Reporting Forms box to the left.
+You'll find the form and instructions in the Grant Report Forms boxes below.